 Even if you’re not that inro winter sports (like me), the Alps are the perfect combination of stunning nature and western comfort that should be experienced at least once in a lifetime.

-That’s all from me, I hope you enjoyed the big bad Italian bucket list.
+That’s all from me, I hope you enjoyed my big bad Italian bucket list.

 If you haven’t planned your trip there yet, find out how I plan my trips!